parnic/MMM-ScreenLogic/README.md

 This module only works with ScreenLogic controllers on the local network via either a UDP broadcast on 255.255.255.255 or a direct connection if you've specified an address and port in the configuration.

-The data is updated every 30 minutes.
+The data is updated every 30 minutes by default (configurable with `updateInterval`).

 ## Libraries
 This uses a Node.JS library I created for interfacing with ScreenLogic controllers over the network: <a href="https://github.com/parnic/node-screenlogic">node-screenlogic</a>, so feel free to check that out for more information.